 - Withdrawing from a course renders students ineligible for the Dean’s List and Dean’s Circle for that semester, and for CGS merit scholarships.

 - When students withdraw from a class, they must discuss with an academic advisor how it affects their eligibility to continue into the junior year from CGS and graduation from BU.

-- CGS students who withdraw from a core course are required to make up the course before continuing into their junior year.
+- CGS students who withdraw from a core course may be required to make up the course before continuing into their junior year.